 verification of the competence of CTF staff to handle equipment calibration (for Stage 1 only in cases where equipment owned by the CTF is used).

-9.2 The Initial Assessment of the CTF, conducted as per clauses 10 and 11, shall be carried out by the NCB, the CBTL or the LTR (see OD-2034) at the request of the NCB, in accordance with the relevant requirements of ISO/IEC17025 (see OD-2048-F2 and OD-2048-F3) and provisions specified in clause 2 of this OD.
+9.2 The Initial Assessment of the CTF, conducted as per clauses 10 and 11, shall be carried out by the NCB, the CBTL or the LTR (see OD-2034) at the request of the NCB, in accordance with the relevant requirements of ISO/IEC17025 (see OD-2048-F2, OD-2048-F2-2, OD-2048-F3 and OD-2048-F3-2) and provisions specified in clause 2 of this OD.

-9.3 Requests for recognition of CTFs shall not be made to the IECEE Secretariat until all NCRs have been resolved.
+9.3 CTFs shall not be registered as "Valid Customer Testing Facilities (CTFs)" on the IECEE website until all NCRs have been resolved.

 Assessments and Scope Extensions under the responsibility of the NCB